BoBoBalloon/InnovativeItemsDOCS/README.md

 **Please keep in mind that this plugin depends on the plugin [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/), without it installed, Innovative Items will not load.**

-Below will show configuration examples and link you to the proper wiki page
+You can find configuration examples below and links to the proper wiki pages that describe them in more detail.

 # Custom Items